AnnickRynne/Battleship/README.md

 <!-- ![ ](docs/pep8.png) -->

 ## Fixed Buggs
 - When I printed the computer_board, the ships didn't show.
 I fixed it by correcting the indentation in the 'while' loop.
+- I first put the Rules function at the top and couldn't figure out why the 'sunk' ships didn't show on the player_board.
+I had to move the function under play_game.

 ## Remaining Buggs